wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 	![Security Warning dialog box](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms21.png)
 	The browser window will be displayed.

-You can easily test your Web application locally using SSL.
+You can easily test your web site locally using SSL.